-The term “green homes” can be used to describe newly constructed energy efficient homes or pre-existing homes that have undergone the various retrofitting updates that allow it to be considered a green property.
-There are numerous benefits for buying a green home from saving money on your utility bills, to conserving precious resources.
+The term “green homes” can be used to describe newly constructed energy-efficient homes or pre-existing homes that have undergone the various retrofitting updates that allow it to be considered a green property.
+There are numerous benefits to buying a green home from saving money on your utility bills, to conserving precious resources.
 Whatever the reason, it greatly reduces the heavy load on our planet.
-When it’s time to sell your home, it may have higher resale value than homes without energy saving features as more homebuyers educate themselves about their benefits and seek out these types of properties.
+When it’s time to sell your home, it may have higher resale value than homes without energy-saving features as more homebuyers educate themselves about their benefits and seek out these types of properties.

 Green homes have lower energy costs due to many factors including water, energy & resource conservation.
 Water is saved and conserved thru such practices as Xeroscaping, tankless water heaters, low flow toilets, showerheads, and rainwater recatchment systems.
 Energy Star appliances also save the homeowner money while cutting energy usage and utility bills.

 Manufacturers have developed materials used by green builders that can cut up to 30% to 40% of your energy bill with such products as radiant barrier decking in your attic, low E windows, and cement fiberboard 50-year siding.
 Most builders use it today when building homes as the cost is cheaper than brick or stone, yet considered just as durable.
 Check out my article on the USGBC Green Home Guide about Hardiplank.